Chasmiccoder/Truly-Random/README.md

 a database anyways (with flask_wtf).
 Create a system that flushes the db every 5 minutes or so to prevent memory overload.
 Document properly with a process diagram

+Add feature to copy / open numbers in new page as raw data / download as csv Add feature to set the number of numbers to generate (instead of pressing "generate!" button 5 times, let the user set val = 5)